TO TOP

 SEER will pursue the above objectives in three steps:

-• It will show that episodic memory representations share the semantic properties of linguistic and iconic representations and can, thus, be analyzed through formal theories for these representations.
+• Firstly, it will show that episodic memory representations share the semantic properties of linguistic and iconic representations and can, thus, be analyzed through formal theories for these representations.

-• It will demonstrate how this analysis makes precise existing views and concepts from contemporary philosophy of memory (thus facilitating (i) and (ii)).
+• Secondly, it will demonstrate how this analysis makes precise existing views and concepts from contemporary philosophy of memory.

-• It will show, inversely, that this analysis is fruitful for semantics and the philosophy of language itself (see (iii)).
+• Thirdly, it will show, inversely, that this analysis is fruitful for semantics and the philosophy of language itself.

 SEER will illustrate the merits of this analysis on three current topics in the philosophy of memory: memories from non-veridical experiences like dreams, episodic memories of repeated events, and episodic future and counterfactual thought.
 These kinds of thought involve existentially non-committal, referentially unspecific, and non-factual episodic representations.